PatrickPater/COVID-19/README.md

 	$ ./cData.sh

-Script updates its DB only with new record.
+Script updates its DB only with new records.
 It checks the existence of old data for a location for the specific timestamp.

 Just delete local CSV or DB files.
 Next run will recreate required resources.